e-sterling/Nmap-Scan.PS1/README.md

     Get-ADComputer -Filter {Name -like "HostName"} | .\Nmap-Scan.PS1 Run nmap against objects returned by Get-ADComputer

+    "scanme.nmap.org,10.2.1.0" | .\Nmap-Scan -Location "C:\nmap\nmap.exe"
+    Define the location of the nmap executable if it isn't available in PATH

 ## TO-DO
 * Validate that host/subnet is valid before starting nmap